More About Denice

 - “Diligence, Secrecy, and Intrigue: the role of the Early Modern Negotiator,” article scheduled for publication in Diplomacy and Statecraft in September 2018.

 - “Elizabethan Diplomacy,” in Encyclopedia of Diplomacy, ed.
 Gordon Martel.
-Wiley Blackwell Press: forthcoming.
+Wiley Blackwell Press, 2018.
 Extended encyclopedia article.

 - “French Religious Wars, Treaties of,” in Encyclopedia of Diplomacy, ed.
 Gordon Martel.
-Wiley Blackwell Press: forthcoming.
+Wiley Blackwell Press, 2018.
 Extended encyclopedia article.

 - Book review of Narrating War: Early Modern and Contemporary Perspectives, eds.
 Marco Mondini and Massimo Rospocher, for H-Net.
 Forthcoming.